AvishakeAdhikary/EchoSight/README.md

 uv run model_server.py
 ```

 The `--model` argument points the server at a pretrained model or local path.
-See "Enable GPT‑5 mini (Preview)" below for a note about changing the default.
+See "Enable GPT‑OSS-120B" below for a note about changing the default.

 ## API / Usage
 The server exposes both HTTP and WebSocket endpoints.
 The handlers are implemented in `model_server.py`.